mykola-nikoliuk/webGLEngine/README.md

 ------------------
 #### Configuration
 ##### Build for windows:
-	Execute "./make.cmd".
-	Build will be created in root as "./build" folder.
-	Example also will be updated.
+	Execute "npm install && ./make.cmd"
 ##### Build for unix-based:
-	You should to install:
+	You should to install: "nodejs >= 0.13.0.pre"
-	- nodejs >= 0.13.0.pre;
-	- typescript >= 1.5.4;
-		* npm install -g typescript@1.5.4;
-	After that to build the project just execute "make.bash".
+	Then run "npm install && ./make.bash"
+##### Results
 	Build will be created in root as "./build" folder.
 	Example also will be updated.
 ------------